 - Content linked from the pillar page improve the user’s ability to find what they need

-Why Pillar Pages Are Ideal For Financial Services Firms
+Pillar Pages for Financial Services Firms

 Delight Your Customers – And Attract New Ones

 We love pillar pages and topic clusters for many reasons.
 It’s a strategy that’s easy to implement, and it simplifies the way we organize and manage content.
 It supercharges SEO, and there is plenty of data to prove how much website visitors appreciate it.
 Perhaps best of all, and unlike many SEO practices, it’s a concept that’s easy to understand and implement.
 You’ll start seeing results almost immediately, and your customers will love you for it.

 You may also be interested in: